iturdikulov/notes/CG_Cookie-Blender_basics.md

 To change current transformation orientation, use ==`,`== key.

-Applying rotation, is sort of make object to use global ==axis (transform orientation)==.
+You can parent objects by moving them in outliner with ==`S-`== key from child to parent.
+And you can clear parent hierarchy by moving them with `S-` key in outliner, from parent to outside (clear space).

 By default, object origin reference point is ==world origin==.
 But you can change this by parenting, when you parent child to parent, reference point will be parent origin.

-You can parent objects by moving them in outliner with ==`S-`== key from child to parent.
-And you can clear parent hierarchy by moving them with `S-` key in outliner, from parent to outside (clear space).

-When you parent child object to target object, ==target object== must be selected and active to make it parent (selected last).

 ## 7: Editing Object Data